QuocAnh90/Uintah_NTNU/README.md

 # Uintah_NTNU
-repository for SUBSLIDE 'Submarine Landslides and their impacts on Offshore Infrastructures' funded by Marie Skłodowska-Curie Individual Fellowship 2020
+SUBSLIDE repository for SUBSLIDE 'Submarine Landslides and their impacts on Offshore Infrastructures' funded by Marie Skłodowska-Curie Individual Fellowship 2020.

+Publication

+Q. A. Tran, G. Grimstad, S. A, G. Amiri.
+Coupled CFD-MPM simulation of soil-fluid interaction in geotechnics.
+Proceedings in the 7th International Conference on Particle-based Methods.
+Hamburg, Germany, 04-05 October 2021.
+H. Vicardi, Q. A. Tran, S. Nordal, V. Thakur.
+MPM modelling of debris flow entrainment and interaction with an upstream flexible barrier.
+Landslides 2021.
+Under Review.